swostikpati/Connections-Lab-Fall-22/Week 5/5.2/project1_final/README.md

 ### Wireframing and Prototyping

-This was the initial wireframe(<insert wireframe>).
+This was the [initial wireframe](https://github.com/swostikpati/Connections-Lab-Fall-22/blob/main/Week%205/5.2/project1_final/project1prototype_wireframe.pdf).
 Through the process of website creation, a lot of minor changes and some major UI overhauls accumulated to create something much different from the initial plan to cater to better user experience.

 The first prototype I created implemented sending requests to the unsplash API and showing the images to the user to choose from.
 It was a basic flow of screens where the user was given an option to search an image and then click on one of the 6 displayed images.
 The final step was to create the “text-portrait” of the chosen image.
 The flow was literally a copy of the initial wireframe (including the colors).
 I focussed more on making the flow user-friendly so as to make it very easy to navigate with large and apparant buttons and search bar.
 I did realize that I needed to revamp the UI a lot to make the website look professional and presentable.
 Also through the feedback I received through play-testing, I realized there could be some more information added in the flow to make it even more easy for the user to navigate.